+1 236 868 7464

 Early experiences: culture, community and service

-In 2024, Aldo joined Expedition 24A, a ten-week international volunteering program through a scholarship supported by the partnership with Raleigh International.
-During this experience, he worked with young people from different countries, strengthening his leadership skills and improving his English.
+In 2024, Aldo joined Expedition 24A, a ten-week international volunteering program through a scholarship supported by Raleigh International.
+During this international volunteering experience, he worked with young people from different countries, strengthening his leadership skills and improving his English.

 One of the most memorable moments for Aldo was working with his first trekking group.
 Although his English was still basic and he was the only Spanish speaker in the group, the experience became a powerful opportunity to learn, adapt, and collaborate with others.